AIMLRLab/gpt2/README.md

 ## 🎯 What Are We Building?

-Imagine having an AI friend who can:
+A small but powerful language model that can:

 - ✍️ Continue writing stories you start
-- 🎵 Generate song lyrics
+- 🎵 Generate creative text
-- 📝 Help with creative writing
+- 📝 Help with writing tasks
-- 🤔 Answer questions about topics it's learned
+- 🤔 Respond to prompts in a coherent way

 ## 🎓 Learning Journey